vvveracruz/vvveracruz.github.io/_posts/2020-11-03-bootstrap-jekyll-guide.md

 └── index.markdown
 ```

-> :tada: This is a fully functional Jekyll site.
+> 🎉 This is a fully functional Jekyll site.

 In fact, you don't need to use bootstrap at all.
 If you're just looking to host a nice easy blog this might just be enough for you.
 Of course if you'd followed [the tutorial I linked to earlier][2] you would know this...